alexeymhv/adop-cartridges-cookbook/_docs/recipes/calling-downstream-job.md

 permalink: /docs/recipes/calling-downstream-job/
 ---

+Let's say you want to call a downstream job with parameters.

+# Method

 Use a publishers{} method to define a post-build action.

 You can triiger the next job as a post-build action using a downstreamParameterized{} method.